 Watering Sweet Potato Plants

-Water your sweet potatoes in the morning to give them time to dry out during the day.
+Water your sweet potatoes in the morning to give them time to dry out during the day (wet leaves overnight can promote disease).
 The University of Georgia suggests you stop watering 3 to 4 weeks before harvest to prevent splitting of the sweet potatoes.

 When the top inch or so of soil above the sweet potatoes is dry, give them water.
 There is no rule for when this needs to be done.